Due to pandemic-related restrictions, the Museum Pass Program is currently suspended.

 The American Museum of Natural History, (AMNH), has a voucher program; library card holders may request two vouchers per household address every six months.
 These vouchers are for one-time use and are not returned to the library.

-• Cooper Hewitt Smithsonian Design Museum (New York City)
+• Children’s Museum of Manhattan (New York City)

 • Grounds for Sculpture (Hamilton, NJ)